Welcome to the Falls Fun Radio Webpage!

 Shelburne, Vermont local news may be heard immediately following the Monday and Friday evening programs.
 In addition, a recorded newscast and items of public interest are transmitted during the daytime most weekends in a continuous announcement loop on the AM frequency.
 You may hear (or download) an mp3 file of the weekend radio news report by scrolling down to the Audio and Downloads section.

 Shelburne Selectboard meetings and other municipal functions we record are also made available for a limited time.
-These files are uploaded to the website the next morning and may be found in the Audio and Downloads section.
+These files are uploaded to the website the next day and may be found in the Audio and Downloads section.

 Learn how to build a loop antenna that will "magically" boost reception of weak AM band signals without batteries or electricity.
 Constructed using ordinary household materials and generally only requiring a small outlay for wire, this device will greatly improve reception of stations in the upper portion of the band, including ours.
 Developed right here at Falls Fun Radio with our listeners in mind, it is only necessary to place the device near the radio - no connection is required.
 To check out the illustrated instructions, CLICK HERE.
 To hear an audio recording of the difference the loop antenna actually made in the faint reception of our station on a portable radio, CLICK HERE.